$\mathcal{P}_m$ Interior Penalty Nonconforming Finite Element Methods for $2m$-th Order PDEs in $\mathbb{R}^n$: Concluding remarks

 \section{Concluding remarks}

-In this paper we propose and study the interior penalty nonconforming finite element methods for the $2m$-th order partial differential equations in any dimension.
-The nonconforming finite elements are minimal locally and are consistent to the Morly-Wang-Xu elements when $m \leq n$.
-For the cases in which $m > n$, interior penalty terms are added to control the consistency error.
-We then provide two kinds of error estimates --- one requires the extra regularity, and the other assumes only minimal regularity but the existence of the conforming relatives.
-Due to the simplicity and flexibility of the interior penalty nonconforming methods, a direct discretization of high-order partial differential equations becomes practical.
+In this paper, we propose and analyze interior penalty nonconforming finite element methods for $2m$-th order partial differential equations in arbitrary dimensions.
+The nonconforming finite elements are minimal and consistent with the Morley-Wang-Xu elements when $1 \leq m \leq n$.
+For cases where $m > n$, interior penalty terms are introduced to compensate for the lack of weak continuity.
+Owing to the design of the degrees of freedom, the bilinear form incorporates only the jumps of certain derivatives across edges, thereby avoiding the need for excessively large penalty parameters in the corresponding interior penalty scheme.

+We further provide two types of error estimates: one assumes additional regularity, while the other relies only on minimal regularity.
+Due to the simplicity and flexibility of the proposed interior penalty nonconforming methods, the direct discretization of high-order partial differential equations becomes practical and efficient.